Subspace Methods for 3-Parameter Eigenvalue Problems: Three parameters

 We consider a Krylov subspace method for \eqref{eq:3pdelta}, which means that in each step we have to solve a linear system

 for the unknown $w$ efficiently.
 While we can exploit the connection of such linear systems to Sylvester equations in the 2-parameter case, it does not seem straightforward to extend the Sylvester equation approach to the 3-parameter setting.
 Consequently, it remains an open problem how to solve \eqref{eq:sys3p} with a complexity below ${\cal O}(n_1^3 n_2^3 n_3^3)$.
-We can rewrite the system \eqref{eq:sys3p} as